seananderson/adv-r-course/admin/outline.md

 - Understand when parallel processing can be useful.
 - Understand the difference between multi-session and multi-core strategies.
-- Gain a broad overview of the available parallel processing options in R.
-- Understand a basic example with the foreach package.
-- Become particularly familiar with the future and future.apply packages.
+- Become familiar with the future and future.apply packages.
-- Gain an OVERVIEW OF the available `future::plan()`s: `sequential`, `transparent`, `multiprocess`, `multisession`, `multicore`.
+- Gain an overview of the available `future::plan()`s: `sequential`, `transparent`, `multiprocess`, `multisession`, `multicore`.
   Know that `cluster` and `remote` exist.
 - Understand a basic future example.
-- Learn to iterate over the application of a basic function in parallel with the future.apply package.
+- Learn to iterate over the application of functions in parallel with the future.apply package.
 - Understand a basic example of integrating future with dplyr and pipes.
-- Understand how to benchmark parallel vs. sequential code.

 ## Rcpp

 Goals:

-- Understand when translating R code into C++ via
-  Rcpp might be useful.
+- Understand when translating R code into C++ via Rcpp might be useful.
 - Become familiar with the basics of C++ and Rcpp syntax.
 - Become familiar with `evalCpp()`, `cppFunction()`, and `sourceCpp()`.
 - Understand how to get common types of data into and out of Rcpp functions.
 - Understand how to call R functions from within C++.
 - Practice translating very basic R functions into C++ via Rcpp.
-- Practice identifying a bottleneck via profiling, creating an Rcpp function, and benchmarking the resulting function.
+- Practice benchmarking the resulting functions.
-- Practice finding and fixing C++/Rcpp bugs.
+- Practice finding and fixing basic C++/Rcpp bugs.
 - Gain an overview of some resources for learning more.

 <!--